Wix Blocks: Adding Code to Your Custom Panels

 Panel elements

 Custom panels are made of unique user interface (UI) elements, such as buttons, checkboxes, drop-down lists and more.
-See the list of elements and the Velo API reference for all panel elements.
+See the list of elements and the Velo API reference for all panel elements, to work with them in your code.
+Note: this is a temporary view of API reference, only open for Blocks users.
+It takes about 20 seconds to lode.

 Velo modules for Blocks custom panels